6 Steps To Listen To God In Prayer

 - Wait In Silence: Get in a comfortable position and wait in silence for 10-15 minutes.
 Then write down what you feel, think, or saw.
 Also take note of scriptures, songs, people and memories that are present.
 Be patient, God may speak more later whether it’s in a dream or another situation.

-- Two-Way Journaling: Write down your emotions and what you feel God saying in response.
+- Two-Way Journaling: Write down your emotions and what you feel God is saying in response.

-- Study the Character of God: Reading the Bible and meditating on the word will help you understand what God would and wouldn’t say.
-This will help you discern if it’s God’s voice or another voice.
+- Study the Character of God: Reading the Bible and meditating on the word is a great way to hear the written voice of God.
+In addition, reading the Bible will help you understand what God would and wouldn’t say.
+Essentially, this will help you discern if it’s God’s voice or another voice.

 - Don’t Forget to Pray: Ask God to reveal what was from him, yourself, or another source.
 Sometimes, we are carrying around perspectives that are not in alignment with God.
 Therefore, our understanding of what God said could be polluted.